fading-black/WiredCTF2026Writeups_fading-black/Dead_Rung.md

 3.Understood how the ESTOP and DOOR\_CLOSED inputs affect the internal ESTOP\_OK and DOOR\_OK signals.

+4. Also understood how the different gate meant -- SEL,SRO,NOT,AND

 4.Traced the 3-second TON timer and identified the DRIVE\_READY condition required for SAFETY\_OK.